wikimedia/service-template-node/README.md

 npm run-script coverage
 ```

+### Docker

+The `docker-start` and `docker-test` scripts are deprecated as of version 2.8.2, and only remain for backwrads compatibility.
+Instead, developers should configure `blubber.yaml` and use [Blubber](https://github.com/wikimedia/blubber) to generate the desired Dockerfile.

 ### Troubleshooting

 In a lot of cases when there is an issue with node it helps to recreate the